-Join us for the 26th UK Sacred Harp Convention in Brighton!
+Join us for the 28th UK Sacred Harp Convention in County Durham!

 The singing is open to the public and free to attend, with all welcome and no experience necessary.
 There will be a collection to cover event costs.
 All attendees must take a covid lateral flow test before they arrive each day; please scroll down for our guidelines.